Egg Freezing (Oocyte Cryopreservation)

 The technical term for egg freezing is oocyte cryopreservation.
-Egg freezing is most commonly used to try and preserve future fertility.
 There are many reasons women may want to preserve their fertility.
-For instance, chemotherapy, ovarian surgery and aging are a few examples of factors which can significantly decrease fertility.
-As women age the number of eggs in the ovaries decreases as does the quality of the eggs.
-Therefore, fertility rates and success rates with fertility treatment significantly decreases with age.
-Egg freezing can also be utilized to cryopreserve excess eggs from an in vitro fertilization (IVF) cycle.
+Chemotherapy, ovarian surgery, and aging are a few examples of factors that can significantly decrease fertility.
+As women age, the number of eggs in the ovaries decreases, as does the quality of the eggs.
+Therefore, fertility rates and success rates with fertility treatment significantly decrease with age.
+Egg freezing can also be used to preserve extra eggs from an in vitro fertilization (IVF) cycle.
 This can minimize or eliminate the need to cryopreserve embryos.

 How is egg freezing done?